MdKaif123-art/Web-to-Sheet-Logger/README.md

 A Chrome extension that allows users to highlight text on any webpage and save it to a connected Google Sheet along with metadata.

-## Day 1 Setup
+## Day 1 Implementation

 ### Files Created
 - `manifest.json`: Extension configuration using Manifest V3
-- `popup.html`: Extension popup interface
+- `popup.html`: Basic extension popup interface
-- `popup.js`: Popup functionality
+- `popup.js`: Simple popup functionality
-- `content.js`: Content script for text selection and floating button
+- `content.js`: Basic content script that logs to console
-- `styles.css`: Styling for the extension
+- `icons/web-to-sheet-logger-icon.png`: Extension icon

 ### Permissions Used
 - `activeTab`: To access the current tab's content